 Iterating on Delivery Processes

-Our favorite way to do this has generally been to treat process improvement cadences like product development sprints.
+Our favorite way to get an accurate estimate has generally been to treat process improvement cadences like product development sprints.
 We do this with bi-weekly or monthly “sprints”.
 During these sprints, the team prioritizes a backlog of process improvements that surfaced from our project retros or performance meetings.
 Then they assess the complexity and effort for those ideas, assigns ownership and plan time to execute on those tasks.

 We repeat this process on a defined cadence (usually bi-weekly or monthly) and continue working on new processes and refreshing existing ones in perpetuity.
 This ensures that the feedback loop in the business is truly closed, and our business naturally evolves over time.